Immanuel-C/IWindow/docs/src/OpenGL.md

     ...
 ```

-`void IWindow::GL::Context::MakeContextCurrent()` tells opengl to render to the window passed into the `Create` function or the constructor.
-This function is called in the `Create` function/the constructor.
+`void IWindow::GL::Context::MakeContextCurrent()` makes the OpenGL renderering context to be current.

 `void IWindow::GL::Context::SwapBuffers()` Swaps the front and back framebuffers should be called every frame.